frypf/spotify-hotkeys/README.md

 There is no default shortcut, but you can also bind keys for:

+* Open or focus Spotify & display 'Now playing'
-* Open or focus Spotify then cycle between 'Now playing' & 'Queue' views
+* Open or focus Spotify & display 'Queue'
-* Go to search page
+* Open or focus Spotify & go to search page
 * Toggle shuffle
 * Toggle repeat (single song, whole playlist, disabled)
 * Toggle song like